groundsgg/.github/cla.md

 **Note:** This is a legal document.
 If you have questions about its terms, please consult with a legal advisor before submitting Contributions.

-For contact information and legal details about Scelus Development, please see the [Imprint](https://scelus.io/de/imprint/).
+For contact information and legal details about Scelus Development (Lukas Jost), please see the [Imprint](https://scelus.io/de/imprint/).